prototypefund/Digital_Bargeld-docs/impl-mint.rst

     -- The coin blank provided by the customer. blind_blank_coin  BYTEA,

-    -- Signature over the minting request by the customer. customer_sig      BYTEA,
+    -- Signature over the exchangeing request by the customer. customer_sig      BYTEA,

     -- The signed blind blank coin.